 The British National Formulary (BNF) reference book, which is published by the British Medical Association (BMA) and the Royal Pharmaceutical Society (RPS), is like a bible to medical professionals.
 Sent out to doctors regularly across the UK, the book is used to look up drugs, as well as the conditions they are used to treat (indications), to see when drugs should not be prescribed such as when a patient is on other medication (contraindications), and to understand side effects, doses, legal classifications and prices.

 While having a physical book to flick through has its merits, the BNF realised that the prescribing time could be cut with the use of an app that does the searching for you.

-Design studio Modern Human was commissioned to turn the index into an app, as well as redesign the print version.
+Design studio Modern Human was commissioned to turn the index into an app, as well as redesign the cover of the print version.
 The free BNF app launched in July last year, and now over 126,000 NHS and private healthcare clinicians are using it to treat roughly 1.5m patients every month.